mmahmed13/Spam_Classifier/README.md

 # Spam_Classifier

 Many email services today provide spam filters that are able to classify emails into spam and non-spam email with high accuracy.
 This project uses SVMs to build a spam filter.
+Run <b> spam.m </b> to see step by step working of this classifier.

 It first normalizes emails in the dataset by lower-casing, stripping HTML tags, normalizing URLs, numbers, email address and word stemming (reducing words to their stemmed form e.g "discount", "discounts", "discounted" and "discounting" are all replaced with "discount").